 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

 If you have more time in Garni, you can also take a long walk in the Garni gorge.
-Or visit Yerevans National Art Gallery and the Opera Theatre.
+Or visit Yerevans National Art Gallery, the Opera Theatre and the Geghard monastery.

 Best time to visit

 We recommend visiting the Garni temple from May until October.
-For more climate details visit our Garni climate page.
+The average maximum temperature lies around 23.0°C (73.4°F) in May.
+It gets very warm in July with an average maximum temperature of around 32.0°C (89.6°F).
+For more information we recommend to visit our Garni climate page.